askainet/grafanacon2026-alloy-in-action/README.md

 loki.process "filter_debug" {
   stage.json {
     expressions = {
-      level = "TODO",  // which JSON field contains the log level?
+      // Which JSON field contains the log level?
+Try using livedebugging to see what an example log line looks like! level = "TODO",
     }
   }